-While scaffolds are not a part of the standards themselves, it is important to support teachers in meeting the needs of the range of students in their classrooms.1 In order to meet the reading, speaking, and writing needs of all grade five students, the materials must include supports for students to comprehend text at the high end of the grades three through five text complexity band.
+While scaffolds are not a part of the standards themselves, it is important to support teachers in meeting the needs of the range of students in their classrooms.1 In order to meet the reading, speaking, and writing needs of all grade six students, the materials must include supports for students to comprehend texts at the grades six through eight complexity band as required.
 Supports and scaffolds should draw students back to the text and provide strategies for vocabulary acquisition.
-All scaffolding and support requires ongoing formal and informal assessments.
-These assessments should provide multiple opportunities for students to demonstrate their proficiency and inform instruction.
+All scaffolding and support requires ongoing formal and informal assessments that provide multiple opportunities for students to demonstrate their proficiency and inform instruction.